PSG's new star striker had to find the net late to recuse the club from what would have been a shocking loss.

-Benoit Pedretti’s fine opening goal had the Corsicans in front before a stunning performance from Guillermo Ochoa in the visiting goal kept the hosts at bay.
-But Cavani scored a beauty from 18 yards to secure a draw just before full-time.
+Benoit Pedretti’s fine opening goal had the Corsicans in front before a stunning performance from Guillermo Ochoa in the visiting goal kept the home side at bay.
+But Cavani scored a beauty from 18 yards to secure a draw just before full time.

-However, the Uruguayan's stunning equaliser ensured Laurent Blanc's side avoided defeat, although this is likely to be scant consolation after statistics showed they had 30 plus shots to the visitors' one throughout the match.
+However, the Uruguayan's stunning equalizer four minutes from the end ensured Laurent Blanc's side avoided defeat, although this is likely to be scant consolation after statistics showed the club had 39 shots to the visitor's one throughout the match.

-It was Cavani's first league start for the club, while fellow close-season signing Marquinhos was named on the bench by Blanc.
+It was Cavani's first league start for PSG, while fellow close-season signing Marquinhos was named on the bench by Blanc.

 For the visitors, Joshua Nadeau replaced the suspended Benjamin Andre and Sigamary Diarra was preferred to Johan Cavalli.

-It was PSG who made the early running, with Zlatan Ibrahimovic's free-kick forcing Guillermo Ochoa into a parried save only for the ball to trickle along the goal line and behind for a corner.
+PSG made the early running, with Zlatan Ibrahimovic's free kick forcing Ochoa into a parried save only for the ball to trickle along the goal line and behind for a corner.